Andrea055/Server-controller/README.md

 # Server-Controller

-Server controller is an application written in JS, Python for backend and HTML,CSS and JS for fronted, the purpose is monitor a PC or VPS or NAS... and view CPU usage,Ram, Log and many more.
+Server controller is an application written in JS and Python for backend and HTML,CSS and JS for fronted, the purpose is monitor a PC or VPS or NAS... and view CPU usage,Ram, Log and many more.
 The target of this project is be an alternative to other console and add maybe some function

 ## Build